Assistant Professor of English

 B.A., Western Washington University, 2005

 Peter Wayne Moe became interested in Composition while working at the Western Washington University Writing Center as an undergrad.
 After graduation, he spent a few years as a court clerk.
 Deciding law wasn’t for him, he headed to Eastern Washington University for an MA and then to the University of Pittsburgh for a doctorate in Composition, Literacy, Pedagogy, and Rhetoric.

 As the Director of Campus Writing, he oversees the Writing Program and runs the Writing Center.
-With this wife and son, Dr. Moe enjoys whale watching from the shore, cheering on their Pittsburgh Pirates, and eating homemade pizza every Friday night.
+With his wife and son, Dr. Moe enjoys whale watching from the shore, cheering on their beloved Pittsburgh Pirates, and eating homemade pizza every Friday night.